Multi-party computation enables secure polynomial control based solely on secret-sharing: NUMERICAL EXAMPLE

 with time scaling factor $T=1000$.
 As described in~\cite{Darup2020}, this system is a scaled version of~\cite[Example 3]{Valmorbida2013} and a stabilizing control law derived therein is

 This control law is to be evaluated by our multi-party computation frameworks and the input will be applied to the system in a zero-order hold fashion.
 Therefore, first a quantization scheme is chosen.
 For an easier interpretation, we choose $\beta=10$.
-To make the complexity comparable to~\cite{Darup2020}, we also choose the precision $x_{post} = 2$ digits after the decimal marker.
+To make the complexity comparable to~\cite{Darup2020}, we choose a precision of $x_{post} = 2$ fractional digits.
 Further, as discussed in~\cite{Darup2020,Valmorbida2013}, the domain of attraction of the closed-loop system is constrained by $|x_1|<6, |x_2|<6$.
 In this region, the control input is bounded by $|u|<2000$.
 Thus, four digits before the decimal marker are sufficient in the result and we choose $u_{pre}= 4$.
 We observe that the degree of the control law is $d = 3$.
-In accordance with Section~\ref{sec:quant}, we choose $Q = 10^{4 + (3+1)2} = 10^{12}$, $\Delta = 10^{-2}$ and $q_{sat} = \frac{Q}{2}\Delta = 5\cdot 10^{9}$.
+In accordance with Section~\ref{sec:quant}, we choose $Q = 10^{4 + (3+1)2} = 10^{12}$, $\Delta = 10^{-2}$ and $q_{sat} = \frac{Q}{2}\Delta = \num{5e9}$.

 To estimate the average time our algorithms require to compute the control input based on the quantized state, we decomposed them into elementary operations.
 Then, we used the average computation times of these operations reported in~\cite[Table II]{Darup2019}, which were also used in~\cite{Darup2020}, to obtain the average computation times of our algorithms for this example.
 The results are given in Table~\ref{tab:results}.
 We observe that our three- and $n$-party protocols are about three orders of magnitude faster than the two-party scheme in~\cite{Darup2020}, where an average time of \SI{762.13e-3}{\second} was reported.
 In particular, our schemes are about 6000 and 1000 times faster, which is mainly due to the fact that they do not need to employ homomorphic encryption for secure multiplication.